 Throughout this article, we use “Latinx” to describe Latinos, Latinas, and Latinés from Central and South America rather than “Hispanic.”
 These cultural and systemic issues affect people with roots in Brazil as much as they do in Nicaragua or Mexico but are less likely to affect those from Spain.

 A vast majority of therapists in the United States only speak English.
-Despite 13.5% of the United States population speaking Spanish at home⁴, only about 5% of therapists advertise Spanish-speaking capabilities.⁵ And not every Spanish-speaking therapist will have the cultural understanding to unlock some of the nuances in your word choice.
+Despite 13.5% of the United States population speaking Spanish at home,⁴ only about 5% of therapists advertise Spanish-speaking capabilities.⁵ And not every Spanish-speaking therapist will have the cultural understanding to truly understand some of the nuances in your language.

-Doing therapy in your native language has long been proven to be more than twice as effective than doing it in a second (or third, or fourth) language.⁶ Seeking help from therapists who speak Spanish as a second language is a great option, but there are some drawbacks.
-Even if you can communicate with them fully in Spanish, some culturally rooted phrases – like “me duele el corazón” which literally means “my heart hurts” but is a common way of discussing emotional distress – may get lost.⁷ The language that we use shapes the way we speak and even think.
-Those who speak English as a second language may shift into Spanish when discussing an emotional event.⁸ If a mental health provider isn’t able to follow and try to deeply understand, it can lead to a serious deficit of care.
+Doing therapy in your native language has long been proven to be more than twice as effective as doing it in a second (or third, or fourth) language.⁶ Seeking help from therapists who speak Spanish as a second language is a great option, but there are some drawbacks.
+Even if you can communicate with them fully in Spanish, some culturally rooted phrases – like “me duele el corazón,” which literally means “my heart hurts” but is a common way of discussing emotional distress – may get lost.⁷ The language that we use shapes the way we speak and even think.
+Those who speak English as a second language may shift into Spanish when discussing an emotional event.⁸ If a mental health provider isn’t able to follow and try to deeply understand, it can lead to anything from a basic misunderstanding to a serious deficit of care.

 If you can’t find a Spanish-speaking therapist, an interpreter might be able to help you.
 An interpreter will either sit with you in an in-person session or be available through an electronic service for both in-person and virtual therapy sessions.
 A mental health provider may offer an interpreter, or it might be your job to find one to join you.
 In either case, an interpreter is likely to cost as much as the session itself.
 Prices vary depending on demand but range from $45 to $150 per hour for an in-person session and $1.25 to $3/minute virtually.⁹